Week 5 Lab: Time Series Exploratory Data Analysis (EDA)

 API schematic.
 Source: https://www.altexsoft.com/blog/engineering/what-is-api-definition-types-specifications-documentation/

-• First, we need to find the unique identifier from FRED that points to the data we want.
-In this case, we are going to grab the same data that we downloaded, and the unique identifer happens to be the file name "APU0000708111".
+• First, we need to find the unique identifier from FRED that points to the data we want In this case, we are going to grab retail egg prices (the same data that we downloaded earlier).
+The unique identifier is "APU0000708111".
 Remember the quotes.

 • Third, we can specify the date range with the from and to parameters.
 Remember to use the YYYY-MM-DD format.